Colin Mickow: ‘It was not a lot of fun’

 Colin Mickow summed up his first experience in the Worlds Championship Marathon in six words: “I can’t say it was fun.

-Mickow, a 2008 Princeton High School graduate, started off Sunday’s marathon in Eugene, Ore., running a good pace in the lead pack of the top 25.
+Mickow, who is a financial analyst living in Oswego, started off Sunday’s marathon in Eugene, Ore., running a good pace in the lead pack of the top 25.

 He finished the day in a wheelchair.